MrZakariyya/KeyloggerEncryptionApplication/README.md

 	string typedkeys;

 	RegularAndEncryptedRecordings(typedkeys);
     	return 0;
 }

 Motivation:
-The motivation for this project is to have white hat hackers, and software developers to gain ideas from the indie programmer community to help prevent virus from infecting computers
+The motivation for this project is to have white hat hackers, and software developers to gain ideas from the indie programmer community to help prevent virus from infecting computers.
+Also this program is for pentration testers and any software developers looking to create better defenses for computing systems.

 Installation:
-The program requires a windows based enviroment in order to work.
-The reason being is that two of libares (Winuser.h and windows.h) is only made for a windows computer.
+The program requires a windows 10 based enviroment in order to work.
+The reason being is that two of libares (Winuser.h and windows.h) is only made for a windows 10 enviroment and it is not backwards compatable.
+So in order to avoid any problems using the software make sure it is running in a windows 10 enviroment.
+The program itself is not backwards compatable and it does not work on any other operating system but Windows 10.